 - nuts or,

 How to prevent muscle cramps?

-Avoid dehydration by drinking plenty of liquids, preferable water, every day.
+Avoid dehydration by drinking plenty of liquids, preferably water, every day.
 Water helps your muscles contract and relax.
-Therefore it is important to keep the muscle cells hydrated.
-During activity, replenish fluids at regular intervals, and continue drinking water after you’ve finished the exercise.
+Therefore, it is important to keep the muscle cells hydrated.
+During the activity, replenish fluids at regular intervals, and continue drinking water after you’ve finished the exercise.

 Eating some protein, like for example some cottage cheese or half an egg around an hour before the exercise helps to prevent pain in the muscles.

 After the exercise, I propose to eat nutrients which contains magnesium like for example nuts, dried figs, dried dates or dried apricots.
 But be aware of not eating too much of the dried fruit as they have a high sugar content.

 It is important to stretch your muscles afterward with a couple of stretching exercises.
 Stretching before the exercise won’t prevent muscle pains, but generally stretching does prevent the muscles getting shortened and stiff.
 Once the spasms start, do stretch carefully and help yourself by doing massage on the hurting muscle.

 How to make a habit out of walking/jogging?